Using chart properties

 7. Selecting data points

-By default, users viewing a chart can highlight data points either by hovering over them (tap and hold on touch devices) or by clicking and dragging a selection box.
+By default, users viewing a chart can highlight data points either by hovering over them (tap and hold on touch devices) or by clicking and dragging a selection box around one or more points.
+This may highlight other related data on a dashboard or other view through data brushing, display data summary statistics for that data if the status bar is visible, or trigger custom interactivity via the Selected Data Changed actions.

-You can change this behavior in the Look properties of the chart by disabling Hover To Select Points or enabling Click To Select Points.
+You can change how viewers select chart data in the Look properties of the chart, such as by disabling Hover To Select Points.
+Enable Click To Select Points if you want to click or tap data points to select them.

-You can also change the properties of the selection cursor itself by selecting Selection Cursor in the Main properties.
+You can also change the properties of the selection cursor itself that marks the selected area when dragging: click on Selection Cursor in the Main properties.

-For example, you can disable both Select Horizontally and Select Vertically disable the selection cursor.
+For example, you can disable both Select Horizontally and Select Vertically to disable the selection cursor.

 Another example is to change the Select Action to Zoom In instead of the default Select Data Points, which will automatically zoom the chart to the selection box.